tanoManzo/notes/Explaining a series of models by propagating Shapley values.md

 In Fig. 3b, we show clusters according to age and gender.
 Then, we explain many older male explicands using either a general population or an older male population baseline distribution (Fig. 3c).

 ![[Pasted image 20240226092714.png]]
+When we compare to the older male baselines, the importance of age is centered around zero, gender is no longer important, and the importance orderings of remaining features change.